 The Company considers all highly liquid investments with maturities of three months or less at the time of purchase to be cash equivalents.
-There were no cash equivalents as of March 31, 2022 or December 31, 2021.
+Cash and cash equivalents held at financial institutions may at times exceed insured amounts.
+The Company believes it mitigates such risk by investing in or through, as well as maintaining cash balances with, major financial institutions.
+There were no cash equivalents as of June 30, 2022, and December 31, 2021.